5G Patents – Initiatives, Enabling Technologies, and Patent Landscape

 Essentially, LTE-A is the foundation of 5G radio access network (RAN) below 6 GHz while the frequencies from 6 GHz to 100 GHz will explore new technologies in parallel.
 Take MIMO, for instance, where 5G raises the bar to Massive MIMO technology, a large array of radiating elements that will help increase network capacity as well as to achieve ultra-high-speed.

 The early blueprint of 5G pilot networks mostly comprises of beamforming technology and small cell base stations.
 That said, over the period of time, new enabling technologies were added to the network in order to achieve the goals set for 5G.
-There has been a lot going on the 5G industry besides research & development.
-Let’s have a glimpse at some of the head-turning events took place in the industry so far.
+There has been a lot going on in the 5G industry besides research & development.
+Let’s have a glimpse at some of the head-turning events that took place in the industry so far.

 In June 2018, 3GPP released standalone and existing with additional specifications for a network to qualify as 5G.
 After this, the top wireless industry players like Qualcomm, Nokia, Ericsson, etc. started planning their positions on 5G patents licensing to decide royalty rates for upcoming 5G products.